 But the ideas he produced were not always welcome.
 Lord Baker and his officials favoured the broad-based national curriculum that was eventually introduced.
 But the PM favoured a much narrower solution, viewed by her education secretary as "a sort of Gradgrind curriculum".
 The disagreement even led to his walking out of a meeting.
 However, on the new drive for school autonomy they were at one.

 Lord Lingfield, the former chairman of the Grant Maintained Schools Foundation, says that Thatcher "believed more than anything else that schools should be as free as possible".

 He recalls: "In the last words I exchanged with her, just before her illness, she said to me: 'You know that some people are frightened of freedom.'
 And of course in the schools sector there was a long way to go before her ambition of seeing schools free of local authority control would come to be realised."

 But it was more than a start.
-The trend of removing state schools from the control and support of local authorities began with grant maintained schools and is being continued by free schools today.
+Grant maintained schools began the trend of removing state schools from the control and support of local authorities that is being continued by free schools today.
 City technology colleges led directly to New Labour academies, which under the coalition are on course to make up more than half of all England's state secondaries.